jumphone/Vector/README.md

     PCA = pbmc@reductions$pca@cell.embeddings

-### (New) Get rank-PCA, this step is used to further remove rank-colinearity among PCs:
+### (New) Get rank-PCA, this step is used to further remove rank-based colinearity among PCs:

     PCA=vector.rankPCA(PCA)